0x1eef/xchan.rb/README.md

 **Send a message to a child process**

-This example demos sending a message from the parent process to the child process.
+This example demos sending a message from the parent process to a child process.
 Note that in this example, "ch.recv" performs a blocking read that blocks until there is a message to read.

 ```ruby